+Maryland families have access to a full range of child care provider types, if they can pay the out-of-pocket expense not covered by the approved subsidy amount and the required parental co-pay.
 For many Maryland families, the approved subsidy amount and the difference owed to the provider above subsidy reimbursement limits the range of accessible care.
-Marylandfamilies have access to a full range of child care provider types, if they can pay the out-of-pocket expense not covered by the approved subsidy amount and the required parental co-pay.
-Maryland's reimbursement rate per payment region is no less than the 20th percentile of the January 2017 MRS, which limits parental access to a variety of child care types.
-Maryland's Governor has approved provider reimbursement rates for b) Describe how payment rates are adequate and have been established based on the most recent MRS or alternative methodology.
+Maryland's reimbursement rates per payment region is no less than the 20th percentile of the January 2017 MRS. Maryland's Governor has approved provider reimbursement rates for SFY2019 to the 20th percentile at minimum of the current MRS per child care subsidy payment.
+The increase began July 1, 2018.

+b) Describe how payment rates are adequate and have been established based on the most recent MRS or alternative methodology.
 Note: Per the preamble (81 FR 67512), in instances where a MRS or alternative methodology indicates that prices or costs have increased, Lead Agencies must raise their rates as a result.